 - Mixed team - Teams of individuals of all ages, but at least one under 18 and one over 18, working on a project.

 - Individual adult - Individuals 18 and older working alone on a project.

 - Team adult - Teams of individuals 18 and older working on a project.

-Teams must submit an AIA project export of their App Inventor app as well a short writeup about the app, which will be publicly shared for winners, and a video of no more than 2 minutes explaining how the app works (which will not be posted publicly).
+Teams must submit an AIA project export of their App Inventor app as well a short writeup about the app, which will be publicly shared for winners, and a video of no more than 2 minutes explaining how the app works which will also be posted publicly for winners.
 Judges will test all apps using the code.appinventor.mit.edu server, but participants can use any of the MIT run App Inventor services to develop their apps.